Lips of an Angel

 "Lips of an Angel" is a song by American rock band Hinder, co-written by the band and Brian Howes, who also produced the track.
 It was released in April 2006 as the second single from their 2005 debut album, Extreme Behavior.
-The power ballad was their breakthrough hit, charting within the top ten on several US Billboard genre charts, reaching number three on the all-genre Billboard Hot 100, and peaking at number one in Australia and New Zealand.
+The power ballad was their breakthrough hit, reaching number three on the US Billboard Hot 100 chart and peaking at number one in both Australia and New Zealand.
 It has sold 3.6 million copies in the US as of January 2015, making it one of the most downloaded rock songs.
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Country music artist Jack Ingram released a cover of the song in 2006 that peaked at number 16 on the Billboard Hot Country Songs chart and number 77 on the Billboard Hot 100.
+In 2013, the former lead-singer of Hinder, Austin John Winkler, collaborated with country music artist Shaylen to release a reimagined version of the song.
+Sung as a duet, the second verse replaces the original's from the female perspective.

-Content
+Lyrics

 The lyrics deal with the singer describing his feelings when his favored girlfriend from his past calls late at night, somewhat pleasantly interrupting his current relationship.
 More than once, a reference to the call being secret is made, and the singer expresses concern of a fight ensuing as a result.
 The song concludes just as it began, with the singer questioning to why she is calling so late.
 However, at the end, it is less literal and more figurative, with the underlying meaning of "so late" not at night, but too late in life, adding an element of gravitas to the song, as it ends with the plot unresolved.

 Drummer Cody Hanson said the lyrics were based on an experience singer Austin John Winkler had:

 He came over to the house and we were writing, and I had the slow guitar progression.
 He had just finished telling me the story about what happened and then we sat down to write.
 He just kind of belted out, 'Honey, why you calling me so late?' and we just kind of stopped and had this moment.
 We're like 'Oh, my God, that's what we have to write the song about.'
 And so we just sort of whipped it out real quick.
 We didn't work on it very long.
 It took maybe 20 or 30 minutes and the song was done.